-How to Make a Gorgeous, Mouth-Watering Lemon Syrup Butter Cake
+How to Make a Delicious Lemon Syrup Butter Cake

 This is one of my favorite cakes, as it is simply moreish.
 One of the major bonuses with the syrup cake is the fact that it can be stored for a longer period of time than most cakes due to the fact the syrup preserves it.
 This treat also stays nice and moist for up to a month or sometimes more.

-- The cake: Whip the lemon zest, orange zest and sugar into the butter with a fork until almost mousse like in texture.
-Add the 3 eggs one by one, and keep whipping it with the fork.
+- For the cake: Whip the lemon zest, orange zest and sugar into the butter with a fork until almost mousse-like in texture.
+Add the 3 eggs one by one and keep whipping it with the fork.
 If the mixture starts to clump, add a little flour whilst whipping with the fork.

 - Sift the baking powder together with the flour and heavily fork it into the butter along with the water.

-- Using a spoon decant the mixture into a 500g pre greased with the base lined.
-Bake on 180c for 45 minutes, or until a clean fork prodded into the centre comes back out clean.
+- Using a spoon, decant the mixture into a 500-gram pre-greased cake tin with the base lined.
+Bake on 180 C for 45 minutes or until a clean fork prodded into the centre comes back out clean.

-- The syrup: Put the sugar, lemon juice and orange juice into a saucepan, and heat it on a low heat until you can no longer see any sugar.
+- For the syrup: Put the sugar, lemon juice and orange juice into a saucepan, and heat it on a low heat until you can no longer see any sugar.
 Keep the syrup slightly warm on a low heat.

 - Take the cake out of the oven, place on your cake cooling rack, prick it all over with a fork and spread half the syrup on.
 Leave it for 5 minutes, flip it over, peel off the greaseproof paper, fork the holes as before, and cover with the remaining syrup.